What Is a Typical Day in Rehab Like?

 What to Expect After Rehab

 - Outpatient treatment, which can help reinforce coping skills to avoid relapse.
+This may include participation in different levels of outpatient care, such as a partial hospitalization program or an intensive outpatient program.

 - Individual counseling, where you can receive ongoing help for sustaining your recovery process after rehab.